Load low-bandwidth site?

 Help

-On this page, you can find out more about how to make the most of your GISF membership and the services that you now have access to.
+On this page, you can learn more about the services that you have access to as a GISF member or associate.

 How to create a member account

-1. Once you become a GISF member, you will receive a welcome message with information on how to access your full member benefits, including the member-only area of the website.
+1. Once you become a GISF member or associate, you will receive a welcome message with information on how to access your benefits, including the member-only area of the website.

-2. A member of the secretariat will create an account for you.
+2. A GISF staff member will create an account for you.

 3. Please check your junk folder for a WordPress email if you have not received your login details.
 You can contact megan@gisf.ngo for assistance.

-Please note that access to the members’ area is limited to up to three primary points of contact from within your member organisation.
-Your name, organisation, and email address will be made visible to other GISF members.
+Please note that access to the members’ area is limited to up to three primary points of contact from within your organisation.
+Your name, organisation, and email address will be made visible to other GISF members and associates.

 How to log in